Let’s talk about cheese.

 What about the rest of the year?

-You can purchase great tasting cheeses year round; however, there is a subtle difference between cheeses made from the milk of pastured animals and those made from the milk of grain fed.
+You can purchase great-tasting cheeses year-round; however, there is a subtle difference between cheeses made from pastured animals and those made from grain-fed milk.

 Noticing this subtle difference takes time and experience.
-The best cheeses for Spring are very young fresh cheeses as opposed to aged cheeses.
+The best cheeses for Spring are very young fresh cheeses instead of aged cheeses.
 Freshly made Mascarpone or chevres would be my pick.

-If someone comes into the store and says they are having some friends over and want to start off with some different cheeses, what would you recommend?
+If someone comes into the store and says they are having friends over and want to start with different cheeses, what would you recommend?

-I recommend a larger selection of different cheeses cut into smaller pieces.
-Its more fun to taste different cheeses than just have one or two large pieces.
-I think five is a good number.
+I recommend a more extensive selection of different cheeses cut into smaller pieces.
+It's more fun to taste different cheeses than just having one or two large pieces.
+Five is a good number.

 What do you suggest serving with cheese?

-There are a number of items you can serve with cheese.
+There are several items you can serve with cheese.
 Each will bring out different flavors of the cheese.
-We offer crostini crackers as well as slices of Volker’s Bakery plain country breads.
-You may also serve other accompaniments like olives, cured meats, fruits and nuts.
+We offer crostini crackers and slices of Volker’s Bakery plain country bread.

 What are your favorite cheeses?